It seems that there’s a Bible app for everything. Will digital Bible resources replace Biblical literacy?

-And even though Vischer uses the latest technology to create videos that entertain and teach kids, he doesn’t believe cool technology alone is the solution to the current state of biblical illiteracy.
+And even though Vischer uses the latest technology to create videos that entertain and teach kids, he doesn’t believe cool technology alone is the solution to biblical illiteracy.
 “I don’t think the verse says, ‘Thy Word have I hid in my iPad,’ ” says Vischer.
 “God’s Word transforms us when it’s internalized.
-Until kids are born with [memory] card slots in their heads, this means they need to internalize God’s Word the old fashioned way-by learning it.”
+Until kids are born with [memory] card slots in their heads, this means they need to internalize God’s Word by learning it.”

 More than ever, we’re connected to the world through various social networks.
 Children are growing up in a society that isn’t restricted to their street, city, state, or even their own country.
 Children are very aware that they’re part of a global community.
 When our reading and understanding of the Bible becomes less about our own lives and more about what God is doing in the world around us, the Word of God has the potential to transform a globally connected society.

 Third, as we help children experience the Bible anew, we need to help them connect it with life.